The Sixth Sunday of Easter

 Glory to the Father, and to the Son, and to the Holy Spirit: as it was in the beginning, is now, and will be for ever.
 Amen

-A Reading from the Book of the Prophet Amos
+A Reading from the Book of the Acts of the Apostles (16:9-15)

 The Word of the Lord